sergioabz/final_project_bootcamp/README.md

 ### **Questions and Answers**

-My MidBootcamp Project aims to answer the following questions based on exploration and data cleaning:
+My Final Bootcamp Project aims to answer the following questions based on exploratory data analysis (EDA) and modeling:

 1. YouTube Analytics: Which are the success factors of top YouTube channels and what sets them apart from the rest?